Ideology: Marxist interpretation

 Karl Marx posits that a society's dominant ideology is integral to its superstructure.

 Marx's analysis sees ideology as a system of consciousness that arises from economic relationships, reflecting and perpetuating the interests of the dominant class.

 In the Marxist base and superstructure model of society, base denotes the relations of production and modes of production, and superstructure denotes the dominant ideology (i.e. religious, legal, political systems).
 The economic base of production determines the political superstructure of a society.
 Ruling class-interests determine the superstructure and the nature of the justifying ideology—actions feasible because the ruling class control the means of production.
 For example, in a feudal mode of production, religious ideology is the most prominent aspect of the superstructure, while in capitalist formations, ideologies such as liberalism and social democracy dominate.
 Hence the great importance of ideology justifies a society and politically confuses the alienated groups of society via false consciousness.
+For Marx, ideology acts as a motivation for someone who is exploited or alienated by capitalism to continue to support it despite their interests, often without being aware of the values they hold that have been made to seem natural through ideology.
+In his book, The Sublime Object of Ideology, Slavoj Žižek quotes Marx in saying, "they do not know it, but they are doing it" as a succinct way of characterizing the false consciousness of ideology.
 Some explanations have been presented.
 Antonio Gramsci uses cultural hegemony to explain why the working-class have a false ideological conception of what their best interests are.
 Marx argued: "The class which has the means of material production at its disposal has control at the same time over the means of mental production."

 The Marxist formulation of "ideology as an instrument of social reproduction" is conceptually important to the sociology of knowledge, viz.
 Karl Mannheim, Daniel Bell, and Jürgen Habermas et al. Moreover, Mannheim has developed and progressed from the "total" but "special" Marxist conception of ideology to a "general" and "total" ideological conception acknowledging that all ideology (including Marxism) resulted from social life, an idea developed by the sociologist Pierre Bourdieu.
 Slavoj Žižek and the earlier Frankfurt School added to the "general theory" of ideology a psychoanalytic insight that ideologies do not include only conscious but also unconscious ideas.

+Teun A. van Dijk has said that "[the term's] everyday usage is largely negative, and typically refers to the rigid, misguided, or partisan ideas of others: we have the truth, and they have ideologies.
+This negative meaning goes back to Marx-Engels, for whom ideologies were a form of 'false consciousness.